October 20, 2020

 Low gamma-GT (GGT) familial intrahepatic cholestasis refers to a spectrum of disease, ranging from mild to severe cases.
 This spectrum of disease predominantly affects the liver.
-A variety of disorders leads to low GGT familial intrahepatic cholestasis.
-Children with defects in bile acid synthesis or conjugation, children with abnormalities of contact between liver cells, children with abnormalities of cell organization manifest as arthrogryposis-renal dysfunction-cholestasis syndrome, and children with "neonatal hemochromatosis" all may have low GGT familial intrahepatic cholestasis.
+Advancements in understanding of bile transport physiology have led to the discovery of a variety of protein defects whose dysfunction leads to low GGT familial intrahepatic cholestasis.
+Children with defects in bile acid synthesis or conjugation, children with abnormalities of cell organization manifest as arthrogryposis-renal dysfunction-cholestasis syndrome, and children with “neonatal hemochromatosis” all may have low GGT familial intrahepatic cholestasis.
 These disorders are not covered in this report.

-This report covers the two severe and two mild forms of low GGT familial intrahepatic cholestasis that have been generally recognized, although researchers have begun to identify cases that fall in between these two extremes.
-The severe forms are known as progressive familial intrahepatic cholestasis (PFIC) 1 and 2 and the two milder forms are known as benign recurrent intrahepatic cholestasis (BRIC) 1 and 2.
-PFIC and BRIC thus lie at different ends of a spectrum.
-Some persons with low GGT familial intrahepatic cholestasis cannot be shown to have any of the disorders mentioned in this paragraph or in the preceding paragraph.
-The search continues for causes for these persons' illness or illnesses.
+This report primarily covers the two severe forms of low GGT familial intrahepatic cholestasis that have been classically described (PFIC1 aka FIC1 deficiency; and PFIC2 aka BSEP deficiency).
+Two milder forms, known as benign recurrent intrahepatic cholestasis (BRIC) 1 and 2 are also described.
+These less severe diseases result from defects in the same proteins which cause PFIC 1 and 2.
+Thus PFIC and BRIC lie at different ends of a spectrum of disease with common genetic basis.
+Newer forms of genetic based disorders which manifest as low GGT cholestasis (PFIC 4-6) will be presented in less detail given the relatively few patients known to be affected by these disorders.
+Some persons with low GGT familial intrahepatic cholestasis cannot be shown to have any of the disorders mentioned in this report.
+The search continues for causes for these persons’ illness or illnesses.

 The main symptom of this spectrum of disease is interruption or suppression of the flow of bile from the liver (cholestasis).
 Cholestasis in these disorders occurs due to defects within the liver (intrahepatic) rather than within the bile ducts outside the liver (extrahepatic).
 Features of cholestasis may include yellowing of the skin, mucous membranes and whites of the eyes (jaundice), failure to thrive, growth deficiency, easy bleeding, rickets, and persistent, severe itchiness (pruritus).
 In many cases, symptoms or signs are present at birth or during the newborn period.
 The more severe forms of these disorders eventually progress to cause life-threatening complications such as scarring of the liver (cirrhosis) and liver failure.

 PFIC1 and BRIC1 are caused by mutations in a gene named ATP8B1.
 ATP8B1 encodes a protein named familial intrahepatic cholestasis 1 (FIC1).
 PFIC2 and BRIC2 are caused by mutations in a gene named ABCB11.
 ABCB11 encodes a protein named bile salt export pump (BSEP).
-All forms of PFIC are inherited as an autosomal recessive trait.
-Some affected individuals do not have mutations in either of these genes, suggesting that additional, as of yet unidentified, forms of these disorders may exist.
+Recently, additional proteins have been identified in whom mutations result in a phenotypic pattern that is similar to PFIC 1 and 2, mainly cholestasis presenting in the neonatal period.
+PFIC4 stems from loss of function mutations in TJP2 encoding the tight junction protein TJP2.
+PFIC5 results from mutations in NR1H4, which encodes the farnesoid X receptor (FXR), the nuclear receptor transcription factor which regulates BSEP expression.
+PFIC6 results in defects in MYO5B, on which BSEP depends to localize to the appropriate location within the cell.
+All forms of PFIC are inherited in an autosomal recessive pattern.
+Some affected individuals do not have mutations in any of these genes, suggesting that additional, as of yet unidentified, forms of these disorders may exist.

 Researchers have also identified a disorder known as PFIC type 3 or multidrug resistance protein 3 (MDR3) deficiency.
-Although this disorder is often grouped with PFIC1 and PFIC2, it is associated with high levels of GGT enzyme activity and the underlying defects causing this disorder are different.
+Although this disorder is often grouped with PFIC disorders, it is associated with high levels of GGT enzyme activity and the underlying defects causing this disorder are different.
 MDR3 deficiency is not covered in this report.